Brian Cowen: 2009 Budget

-Cowen delivered the Irish government budget for 2009 on 14 October 2008, brought forward from its usual December date due to the global financial crisis.
-The budget, labelled "the toughest in many years", included a number of controversial measures, such as a proposed income levy and the withdrawal of previously promised HPV vaccines for schoolgirls.
-Other results of the budget included a new income levy being imposed on all workers above a specified threshold and the closure of a number of military barracks near the border with Northern Ireland.
+Cowen delivered the Irish government budget for 2009 on 14 October 2008, brought forward from its usual December date due to the 2008 financial crisis.
+The budget, labelled "the toughest in many years", included several controversial measures, such as a proposed income levy and the withdrawal of previously promised HPV vaccines for schoolgirls.
+Other results of the budget included a new income levy being imposed on all workers above a specified threshold and the closure of several military barracks near the border with Northern Ireland.

-Public outcry arose over the proposed withdrawal of medical cards and the reinstatement of university fees.
+A public outcry arose over the proposed withdrawal of medical cards and the reinstatement of university fees.
 A series of demonstrations ensued amongst teachers and farmers, whilst on 22 October 2008, at least 25,000 pensioners and students descended in solidarity on government buildings at Leinster House, Kildare Street, Dublin and outside the Department of the Taoiseach in Merrion Street.
 Some of the pensioners were even seen to cheer on the students as the protests passed each other on the streets of Dublin.
 Changes to education led to a ministerial meeting with three Church of Ireland bishops over what was viewed as a disproportionate level of cuts to be suffered by Protestant Secondary schools.
 Separately representatives of the Roman Catholic Church were assured by O'Keeffe that it would continue to be able to provide religious instruction to pupils in primary schools not under the patronage of the Church.

-Rebellion within the ranks of the government led to a number of defections of disenchanted coalition members.
+Rebellion within the ranks of the government led to several defections of disenchanted coalition members.
 County Wicklow TD Joe Behan, resigned from the Fianna Fáil party in protests at the proposed medical card changes.
 He, alongside two other government deputies, later voted against his former colleagues in two crucial Dáil votes on medical cards and cancer vaccines.
 These defections reduced the Irish government's majority of twelve by one quarter.
 Finian McGrath, an Independent TD, who agreed to support the government after the 2007 election, also withdrew his support from the government.
 A senior political source said: "The Budget was an accident waiting to happen."

-Under the European Union stability and growth pact, EU states are required to keep their budget deficit-to-GDP ratio below a three percent limit and maintain a debt-to-GDP ratio below 60 percent.
-On 31 October 2008, the European Commission opened an excessive deficit procedure against the Government of Ireland, for allowing its budget deficit to exceed the required EU deficit-to-GDP ratio of 3 percent.
+Under the European Union stability and growth pact, EU states are required to keep their budget deficit-to-GDP ratio below a three per cent limit and maintain a debt-to-GDP ratio below 60 per cent.
+On 31 October 2008, the European Commission opened an excessive deficit procedure against the Government of Ireland, for allowing its budget deficit to exceed the required EU deficit-to-GDP ratio of 3 per cent.
 The Irish deficit was expected to be 5.5 percent in 2008, and 6.5 percent in 2009.
-This response forced reversals of proposed changes in several areas, contributing to perceived weakness in his Government.
+This response forced reversals of proposed changes in several areas, contributing to a perceived weakness in his Government.